Healthdirect Free Australian health advice you can count on.

 What are the symptoms of a Baker's cyst?

-If the cyst is small, you might not notice it.
+If the cyst is small, there may not be any symptoms and you might not notice it.

 How is a Baker's cyst diagnosed?

-You might also have an ultrasound or MRI scan.
+You might also need an ultrasound or MRI scan.

 How is a Baker’s cyst treated?

-Adults can ease any pain from a Baker’s cyst with cold packs, or by taking paracetamol or anti-inflammatory medications and using crutches to take weight off the knee.
+You can ease any pain or swelling from a Baker's cyst with cold packs, or by taking paracetamol or anti-inflammatory medicines and using crutches to take weight off the knee.

-The pain may also ease with physical activities such as walking, swimming or Tai Chi.
-If you are overweight, losing weight may help.
+The pain may also ease with light physical activities such as walking or swimming, that do not aggravate the knee join.

-If you have a troublesome Baker's cyst, your doctor may suggest it can be drained under ultrasound guidance and injected with corticosteroids, which has been shown to result in significant improvements and a low chance of the cyst coming back.
+If your Baker's cyst does not go away or is causing you a lot of pain and discomfort, your doctor may suggest treatment.
+It can be drained under ultrasound guidance or injected with corticosteroids.
+This has been shown to improve symptoms and there is a low chance that the cyst will come back.

 If the cyst is associated with arthritis or a knee injury, then treating these conditions can help.
 Another treatment is physiotherapy using hot or cold packs and exercises to keep the knee strong and mobile.

 For some people, surgery is needed to fix the cause.
 For example, repairing a torn cartilage might help.
-Removing the cyst alone is not helpful, as it usually comes back unless the underlying cause is addressed.
+In this situation, removing the cyst alone is not helpful, as it usually comes back unless the underlying cause is addressed.

 Your doctor can advise you on the treatment options that are best for you.